The Aquarium of the Bay: Experience Undersea Magic

 Visit the Aquarium of the Bay for Less With CityPASS

 With San Francisco CityPASS, you can explore all of the wonders of the sea without breaking the bank.
 With savings close to half off on some of San Francisco’s most popular attractions, you can make sure to see all the sites on your list.
 Get discounted admission to the Blue & Gold Fleet Bay Cruise, California Academy of Sciences, and choose between the Exploratorium or San Francisco Museum of Modern Art.
-You will also receive a 3-day cable car and Muni bus passport so you don’t have to worry about transportation around the city.
 Grab your CityPASS and get ready for a Bay Area adventure you’ll never forget!